 Seeing a therapist or counselor can be expensive.
 Check with your insurance provider to see whether mental health services are covered in your plan.
 If not, you do have other options to get the help that you need to cope with the emotional challenges of RA.

 You can find a free clinic through the U.S. Department of Health and Human Resources or the Partnership for Prescription Assistance.
-The National Alliance on Mental Illness (NAMI) can also refer you to a local program, and you can also find a community mental health center in your area.
+The National Alliance on Mental Illness (NAMI) can also refer you to a local program.

 Connecting with others who live with RA can be very valuable in terms of feeling less isolated and, quite frankly, normal.
 There’s something uniquely empowering and comforting in knowing that the person you’re speaking to knows exactly how you feel.
 The online RA community can be incredibly supportive.
 Look for Facebook groups for people with rheumatoid or autoimmune arthritis, participate in the RAHealthCentral community on our Facebook page, and connect to others on Twitter by using the hashtags #rheum or #rheumatoidarthritis.